Feckomana/11134106_DCIT205/README.md

 To run the website locally, use the following command: bashCopy code npm start
-Visit http://localhost:3000 in your browser to access the website.
-Contributing
-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our Contribution Guidelines.
 What I've Learned
 Throughout the development of this project, I've gained valuable experience and skills, including:
 • Web development using HTML, CSS, and JavaScript.